marekhrbac/fortigate-cert-ssl-autoupload/README.md

 ## Description

-This Python script automates uploading certificate to FortiGate firewall using REST API.
+This Python script automates uploading certificates to a FortiGate firewall using the REST API.
 It uploads a certificate along with its private key, assigns a unique timestamped name to avoid conflicts, and updates a specified SSL/SSH profile to use the newly imported certificate.

 The script supports multiple certificates in a single run, making it suitable for automated certificate rotation and consistent configuration management across environments.

+Two variants of the script are available:

+One version handles certificates in PFX (PKCS#12) format.
+The other version works with PEM-encoded certificates and private keys.

 ---